Brickworks/Nucleus/docs/pdr.md

 ##### GNU Radio App
 * Ingest data from IPC to transmit over USB to the SDR
 * Post data from SDR received by USB to the IPC

+### Avionics Sensor Card Software Design
+#### Overview
+The Avionics Sensor Card software is all software that runs on the Avionics Sensor Card MCU .
+At a high level, the software on this card streams down generic sensor telemetry to the MFC.

+#### Interfaces
+* CAN: Telemetry and Commands with the MFC
+* I2C/SPI: Reading from sensors

+#### Responsibilities
+* Send IMU, GPS, Temperature, and Pressure sensor data to the MFC
+* Drive the Recovery assist system

+#### Runtime Environment

+**Bare Metal**
+ The tasks performed by this card are so simple.
+A simple while loop hooked up to a simple block on a periodic clock should suffice.
 ---